MalekZagoub/Anomaly-Detection-in-Financial-Transactions/README.md

 <br>

 7. Additional Enhancements
-Anomaly Filters: Custom rules were developed to detect transactions involving unusual deposit and withdrawal patterns (e.g., where deposits are greater than 6,000,000 VND and withdrawals are ≥95% of the deposited amount).
+Anomaly Filters: Custom rules were developed to detect transactions involving unusual deposit and withdrawal patterns (e.g., where deposits are greater than 6,000,000 VND and withdrawals are ≥95% of the deposited amount). <br>

-Multilevel Clustering: Added multilevel clustering techniques to identify anomalous clusters and compared them with rule-based anomalies to find overlaps or missed detections.
+Multilevel Clustering: Added multilevel clustering techniques to identify anomalous clusters and compared them with rule-based anomalies to find overlaps or missed detections. <br>

+VAE+ Transformer: Anomaly VAE-Transformer: A Deep Learning Approach for Anomaly Detection